ndlarsen/ndlarsen.github.io/_posts/2020-11-08-using-systemd-as-an-alternative-to-cron.md

 [Install]
 WantedBy=multi-user.target
 ```
 The `OnCalendar` attribute defines that the timer will trigger the service at midnight every day.
+The systemd
-The systemd documentation on [OnCalendar](https://www.freedesktop.org/software/systemd/man/systemd.time.html#) outlines the format there of pretty well and it provides ganularity not unlike cron.
+documentation on [OnCalendar](https://www.freedesktop.org/software/systemd/man/systemd.time.html#) outlines the format
+there of pretty well and it provides granularity not unlike cron.
-Should one want the ensure the timer is triggered at first possible time in case the system is shut down during the trigger time, one can add `Persistent=true` to the `[Unit]` section.
-All there is left at this point is to enable/start the timer by running
+Should one want the ensure the timer is triggered at first possible time in case the system is shut down during the
+trigger time, one can add `Persistent=true` to the `[Unit]` section.
+All there is left at this point is to enable/start
+the timer by running
 ```
 sudo systemctrl enable disk-usage-logger.timer sudo systemctrl start disk-usage-logger.timer